Thai protesters hold ambitious rally for democratic reforms

 Organizers are predicting as many as 50,000 will show up and march over two days in an area of the capital historically associated with political protests.
 An estimated 10,000 people turned out for the last major rally on Aug.
 16, and this time, opposition political parties are expected to join and mobilize supporters from other provinces.

-Demonstrators ignored a Thursday night plea from Prime Minister Prayuth Chan-ocha to cancel the event, which he said risked spreading the coronavirius and derailing recovery of the battered economy.
+Demonstrators ignored a Thursday night plea from Prime Minister Prayuth Chan-ocha to cancel the event, which he said risked spreading the coronavirus and derailing recovery of the battered economy.

 The core demands declared by the protesters in July were the dissolution of parliament with fresh elections, a new constitution and an end to intimidation of political activists.